UK study visa changes affecting applicants in 2026

 Study visa ban: Afghanistan, Cameroon, Myanmar, and Sudan from 26 Mar 2026

-The UK Home Secretary announced in early March 2026 that access to student visas for four nationalities would be suspended; student visa applications for passport holders from Afghanistan, Cameroon, Myanmar, and Sudan will be denied automatically starting from 26 March 2026 (GOV.UK, 2026b).
+The UK Home Secretary announced in early March 2026 that access to student visas for four nationalities would be suspended; from 26 March 2026, student visa applications for passport holders from Afghanistan, Cameroon, Myanmar, and Sudan are automatically denied (GOV.UK, 2026b).
 This decision follows a 470% rise in asylum applications from students of these four nationalities between 2021 and 2025, making them among the most likely nationalities to claim asylum in the UK.

 These stringent measures are implemented in response to a significant increase in asylum claims from legal routes, which have more than trebled since 2021, with 133,760 people claiming asylum after arriving in the UK legally in the past 5 years (GOV.UK, 2026b).